Aryan10/Aryan10/README.md

 Are you reading me?

-I don't really know what to put here yet so mostly just experimenting with random stuff
+I don't really know what to put here yet so mostly just experimenting with random stuff :D

-### Where can you find me?
+### Introduction?

 Introduction?
 My mame is Shivam Aryan.
 MNNIT undergranduate (CSE'27)

 I like programming!
-I know C, C++, Python, JavaScript and maybe more.
+I know C, C++, Python, JavaScript and maybe more >.>

+### Where can you find me?

 Where I am active: